 One of the most significant differences between the scratch ticket and draw game playing experiences is the time that elapses between buying the ticket and finding out if the ticket is a winner.
 In addition, the development and introduction process for draw game concepts requires significantly more planning and lead time than scratch ticket games.
 New draw games and game changes typically require research, administrative rulemaking and extensive system software development.
-Draw games differ from scratch tickets, as scratch ticket games serve as their own communication vehicle or marketing due to visible placement at the point of purchase at retail.
-Draw game tickets are printed via a sales terminal upon a player request and are far more difficult to market, requiring significant time to educate retailers and players about new game introductions and ongoing game awareness.
-These additional requirements for draw games present challenges limiting the agency's ability to frequently introduce new games or make rapid changes to existing games.
+These requirements present challenges limiting the agency's ability to frequently introduce new games or make rapid changes to existing games.